sevenbridges-openworkflows/Broad-Best-Practice-Data-pre-processing-CWL1.0-workflow/README.md

 ### Changes Introduced by Seven Bridges

 This pipeline represents the CWL implementation of BROADs [original WDL file](https://github.com/gatk-workflows/gatk4-data-processing/pull/14) available on github.
-Minor differences are introduced in order to successfully adapt to the SB platform.
+Minor differences are introduced in order to successfully adapt to the Seven Bridges Platform.
 These differences are listed below:
 * **SamToFastqAndBwaMem** step is divided into elementary steps: **SamToFastq** and  **BWA Mem**
 * **SortAndFixTags** is divided into elementary steps: **SortSam** and **SetNmMdAndUqTags**
-* Added **SBG Lines to Interval List** - this tool is used to adapt results obtained with **CreateSequenceGroupingTSV**  for platform execution, more precisely for scattering.
+* Added **SBG Lines to Interval List**: this tool is used to adapt results obtained with **CreateSequenceGroupingTSV**  for platform execution, more precisely for scattering.

 ### Common Issues and Important Notes